liufangbaishikele/Soybean_rhizosphere_microbiome/Cultivar_circular_tree.md

  * **NOTE** remember to change the corresponding taxa in node size file and otu_tax_combined_table

 6. **Creat annotation file**
  * This is the most time_consuming part.
 Make sure during this process, always use **tab** between elements.
+Please see this [cultivar_annot_05](https://github.com/liufangbaishikele/Soybean-rhizosphere-microbiome--16S-analysis/blob/master/cultivar_annot_05)

    i. title parameter